rezk9712-star/Construction-Activity-Detection/docs/governance_checklist.md

 ⚠️ Activity Detection Error Governance

-1. False Positive (FP) Risks & Mitigations
-Risk (Nuisance/Alert Fatigue): Mistaking site terrain or orange safety materials for active machinery creates "nuisance alerts" in project management logs.
+1. False Positive (FP) Risks & Mitigations Misinterpreting site terrain or construction materials as active machinery may create inaccurate activity records.

+Mitigation:
+The model may experience class confusion, particularly between earth mounds, excavation areas, and construction equipment.
-Mitigation: We have documented the tendency for the model to experience "Class Confusion" with earth mounds and orange pipes.
-Users are advised to verify automated activity logs against timestamped site photos before making scheduling decisions.
+Users are advised to verify automated detections against site photos before making operational decisions.

 2. False Negative (FN) Risks & Mitigations
-Risk (Data Under-Reporting): Failing to detect active workers or equipment—particularly those at a distance or obscured by rebar—leads to under-reporting of site productivity and potential safety gaps.
+Risk (Data Under-Reporting): Failur to detect construction activities,espicially small or partially visible equipment or materials may result in incomplete activity records.

-Mitigation: To address "Scale Variance" and "Occlusion," our data improvement plan prioritizes Mosaic Augmentation to help the model identify partially hidden subjects.
-In its current state, the model should be treated as a "partial count" tool rather than an absolute census of site activity.
+To address scale variation and occlusion, the dataset improvement plan includes Mosaic Augmentation and additional diverse training images.

+In its current state, the model should be treated as a support tool for activity monitoring rather than a fully automated reporting system.

 3. Ethical Use of Detection Data
-Data Bias: Detection results should not be used for punitive measures against workers (e.g., measuring "idle time") since "Occlusion" errors may incorrectly suggest a worker is missing from their station when they are simply behind a structural element.
+Data Bias: Detection results should be used as decision-support information, not as fully automated construction reporting.
+Automated activity detections should be verified against site images before operational decisions are made

 Accuracy Transparency: All project stakeholders must be informed of the model's baseline mAP score to understand the inherent margin of error in automated construction reporting.